- Basics of Purpura Fulminans

 - Given that purpura fulminans is a procoagulant form of DIC marked by clinical thrombus formation, guidelines and expert opinion recommend the use of therapeutic anticoagulation with heparin.

 heparin administration: nuts and bolts

 - Therapeutic anticoagulation with heparin is a bit complicated for the following reasons:

 - PTT will usually be elevated at baseline (making these labs unreliable to determine heparin effect).
-Note that elevated PTT aren't necessarily a contraindication to heparin, as this may not correlate with true coagulation tendency within the context of DIC.
+Note that an elevated PTT is not necessarily a contraindication to heparin, as this may not correlate with true coagulation tendency within the context of DIC.

 - Optimal heparin anticoagulation may therefore involve the following:

 - Heparin effect should ideally be determined based on anti-Xa levels (rather than PTT).

 - High infusion rates may be required to overcome heparin resistance.(29157918)